daskeete/Data-Visualization/README.md

 # Data Visualization Spring 2022 Final Project
 ## Voting, Gender, and Income

-## Project Question: How do income and the number of times someone has been eligible to vote change with gender within minority groups?
+## Project Question: How do income and voter eligibility change with gender within minority groups?

 ## Introduction